 Keelath’s return had brought a rush of tangled emotions: surprise turning to cold shock, a mix of horror and delight, anxiety and longing for closeness.
 Part of her felt like a young woman again, being courted for the first time, while another felt old and tired and waiting for the next shoe to drop.
 Guilt over her choosing of Talthan and her behavior due his manipulation swirled in her stomach; that Keelath could still love her so cleanly felt undeserved, and that he could still love at all despite his undeath felt like a lie.

 She wondered, too, at their future.
 Their time as Baron and Baroness of Dawnmist had effectively come to a close.
 Their chosen heir now lived in Stormwind, in exile, and gave no signs of being inclined to return, even if he could.
-The baronry itself has passed to Tyrdan as the next blooded heir, and he was well on his way to making little heirs of his own.
-Keelath was now bereft a title and fortune, which had been ceded to her and to his brother at his death; that he was penniless and dependent on the charity of his younger sibling to stay at the estate he once ran clearly wore on him.
+The barony itself has passed to Tyrric as the next blooded heir, and he was well on his way to making little heirs of his own.
+Keelath was now bereft a title and fortune, which had been ceded to her and to his brother at his death; that he was penniless and dependent on the charity of his younger sibling while at the estate he had once ran clearly wore on him.

-Aside from selfish thoughts of proving her bloodline, she also honestly enjoyed motherhood.
-Though she was no longer estranged from Medyfivol, and her relationship with Evelos was tentatively hopeful–should he survive his current predicament, that is–it all still saddened her to not have them closer at hand.
+She tried to put such selfish thoughts away.
+She also honestly enjoyed motherhood.
+Though she was no longer estranged from Medyfivol, and her relationship with Evelos was tentatively hopeful–should he survive his current predicament, that is–it still saddened her to not have them closer at hand.
 She remembered Evelos’ sleepy toddler kisses placed on her chin, and Medi’s many attempts at gifting her and Talthan flowers—most of which were decidedly not flowers and often torn up or come bearing a trailing mass of mud and turf.
 Mirium smiled sadly at the memories.

 Never again?
 Not while she was with Keelath, maybe.
-Then her traitorous thoughts reminded her that Keelath had not asked for her hand in remarriage.
+But then, Keelath had not asked for her hand in remarriage.
 She was free to seek another if she wished, though she knew it would probably hurt him deeply.